zonemaster/zonemaster-gui/docs/TranslationGuide.md

 npm run i18n:extract
 ```

-This will update each file with the new strings using the English string as
+This will update each file with the new strings by default the target value
-default value.
+will be omitted.
 All new strings are appended to the end of the files, obsolete
 strings are removed from the files.